MethodsAndPractices/vsteam/.docs/Get-VSTeamWorkItemType.md

 Aliases: Name
 ```

 ### -Expand

-If specified the workitem(s) returned will have behavior and/or layout and/or state information attached.
+If specified the work item(s) returned will have behavior and/or layout and/or state information attached.

 ```yaml
 Type: String[]
 Parameter Sets: Process
 Accepted values: 'behaviors','layout','states'
 ```

 ## INPUTS